codeforamerica/ohanapi.org/README.md

   - Type `grunt development` to compile the project into a `www` directory.
 This directory is what will be deployed to the `gh-pages` branch in the production task.

   - Type `grunt clean` to remove the `www` directory.

+**To perform production deployments from the master branch, from the terminal:**

+  - Type `grunt production -m="Commit message"` to compile a production deploy and push to the `gh-pages` branch.
+The `-m="message"` flag is optional, but the commit will have a generic commit message if a custom one is not provided.